arturobminski/academic-web/content/projects/ukraine-refugees/index.md

 #slides: example
 ---

-Using machine learning and natural language processing methods applied to novel big data on mobility patterns, I analyze the causes and effects of Ukrainian refugees' mobility to and in Poland in relation to the escalation of the Russian invasion of Ukraine in February, 2022.
+Using machine learning and natural language processing methods applied to novel big data of 4.2 million establishment reviews, and with a discrete choice model, I analyze the consumption patterns of Polish natives and Ukrainian migrants and reactions to outgroup contact, with a focus on whether individuals shift away from or to neighborhoods with higher outgroup presence.

-I study questions related to the determinants of Ukrainians' mobility patterns and choices of settlement location, intergroup interactions and attitudes, and refugees' investment in long term settlement and labor market participation.
+I also study which types of establishments are conducive to successful integration and how local determinants, individual socio-demographic factors, and media coverage, affect these outcomes.
+I do so in the context of the immigration of more than one million Ukrainian refugees to Poland since the Russian full-scale invasion of Ukraine in February 2022.